flobsh/bash-logger/README.md

 ### Subcommands

 Subcommands are pre-configured sets of options that tell the `log` command how and when to render the content.
-They are defined in `subcommands.conf` and can be customized by the developer.
+They are defined in `subcommands.conf` in the form of associative arrays and can be customized by the developer.

-Subcommands define this set of options in Bash associative array:
+Keys available for subcommands:
 - `[style]`: which style to use whith this subcommand.
 Styles are defined in `styles.conf`
 - `[stream]`: on which output stream to display the content.
 1 for stdout, 2 for stderr.
 - `[log_level]`: only display the content if the global `LOG_LEVEL` variable is lower than this value.
 Can be `DEBUG`, `INFO`, `WARNING`, `ERROR` or `ANY`.